Acretia/penetration-testing-cheat-sheet/README.md

 Sometimes `-h` can be mistaken for a host or some other option.
 If that's the case, use `--help` instead or read the manual with `man`.

-Some of these tools do the same tasks but get slightly different results, which can sometimes have a significant impact.
+Some of these tools do the same tasks but get slightly different results, run everything you can.

 If you didn't already, read the [OWASP Testing Guide v4](https://owasp.org/www-project-web-security-testing-guide/assets/archive/OWASP_Testing_Guide_v4.pdf).